younghwanglocalspace/photo-picker-plus-ios/ChuteStarterProject.md

 	@end
 ```

-Synthesize Objects And Write The Display Methods
+Write The Display Methods
 -------------------------------------------------
-In viewController.m you now need to synthesize your objects and write the methods to display the photo picker plus component.
-The method will initialize the controller, set itself as the delegate, set single or multiple selection by setting isMultipleSelectionEnabled and present it.
+In ViewController.m write the methods to display the photo picker plus component.
+The methods will initialize the controller, set itself as the delegate, set single or multiple selection by setting isMultipleSelectionEnabled and present it.
 For the iPad version the component is presented as pop over.

 ViewController.m

 ```objective-c
 	@synthesize scrollView, pageControl, popoverController;

 	- (IBAction)pickPhotoSelected:(id)sender
 	{